objcio/articles/2014-10-10-receipt-validation.md

 A receipt attribute has three fields:

 - **The type field** identifies each attribute by its type.
-Apple has published a [list of public attributes](https://developer.apple.com/library/ios/releasenotes/General/ValidateAppStoreReceipt/Chapters/ReceiptFields.html#//apple_ref/doc/uid/TP40010573-CH106-SW1) that can be used to extract information from the receipt.
+Apple has published a [list of public attributes][apple-receipt-validation-fields] that can be used to extract information from the receipt.
 You may also find unlisted attributes while parsing a receipt, but it's best to simply ignore them (mostly because they are reserved by Apple for future use).
 - **The version field** is not used for now.
 - **The value field** contains the data as an array of bytes (even if its name may suggest it, this is _**not**_ a string).

-The payload is encoded using DER ([Distinguished Encoding Rules](wikipedia-x690-der)): this kind of encoding provides an unequivocal and compact result for ASN.1 structures.
+The payload is encoded using DER ([Distinguished Encoding Rules][wikipedia-x690-der]): this kind of encoding provides an unequivocal and compact result for ASN.1 structures.
 DER uses a pattern of [type-length-value][wikipedia-type-length-value] triplets and byte constants for each type tag.

 To better illustrate the concept, here are some concrete examples of DER encoded content applied to a receipt.
 The figure below shows how a receipt module is encoded: